Talkin' Funny

 Talkin' Funny is a live call-in television show hosted by international comedians Sasha and The Noob.
 Talkin' Funny had its original run on Chicago Public-access television cable TV channel CAN21.
 The TV show first aired on October 4, 2005 and ran for 6 seasons, airing its final episode on CAN21 on June 29, 2009.
 It aired on Monday nights at 7:30 p.m. in the Chicago area.

 In 2020, amid stay-at-home orders due to the COVID-19 pandemic, the hosts relaunched the call-in show as Talkin' Funny 2020 on their YouTube channel.
 The first episode of Talkin' Funny 2020 streamed live on April 14, 2020 with special guest Jordan Klepper.
 All three participants appeared remotely by video chat.

-Sasha and the Noob formerly appeared in the live game show Don't Spit the Water at the Playground Theater.
+Sasha and The Noob previously appeared in the live game show Don't Spit the Water at the Playground Theater.

-Sasha is played by Steve Gadlin, a Chicago comedian and entrepreneur known for his business I Want to Draw a Cat for You.
-Gadlin also hosts occasional seasons of Steve Gadlin's Star Makers, which airs on various public television and public access stations nationwide, including CAN21 and AMGTV.
-He has produced and appeared as a performer in Don't Spit the Water and Impress These Apes through his production company, Blewt!

-The Noob is played by Paul Luikart.

 In season 2, episode 13, callers began flushing the toilet on the phone.
 This became a monumental moment in the history of Talkin' Funny.